 Water resources are essential to public health, human settlement, and societal development.
 However, water supply problems abound worldwide.
 There are issues concerning the adequacy of water resources to support human settlements.
 There are rampant safety, sanitation, and accessibility issues in water supply systems in many countries.
 These water supply problems are a result of various influences, such as the pattern of human settlement and urbanization.
 Technology adoption and political commitment also determine the likelihood and duration of these problems.
 These conditions highlight the need for better policies and programs to ensure a clean, safe, adequate, and accessible water supply.

 The global water supply situation relates to population growth and associated problems, the impact of human activity on the water cycle, public health issues, and drinking water shortage.
 Moreover, changes in the water supply and its scarcity are ecological trends that impact societies by way of business activities.
-The sufficiency of the water supply influences the performance of food-service companies, such as McDonald’s, Burger King, Wendy’s, and Starbucks.
+The sufficiency of the water supply influences the performance of food-service companies, such as McDonald’s, Subway, Burger King, Wendy’s, and Starbucks.
 These firms use water for food and beverage preparation and production, as well as the sanitation of their facilities.
-Also, water impacts the availability and cost of food and beverage products from retail companies, like Walmart, Costco, and Amazon and its subsidiary, Whole Foods.
+Also, water impacts the availability and cost of food and beverage products from retail companies, like Walmart, Aldi, Home Depot, Costco, and Amazon and its subsidiary, Whole Foods.
 Moreover, food manufacturers, such as PepsiCo and Unilever, depend on water supply adequacy for their production operations.
 Thus, economies depend on the availability and adequacy of clean fresh water.

 Population Growth and Water Supply Problems

 Developing programs for adequate water supply requires understanding the role that population growth plays in the rise and extent of water supply problems.
 In influencing water supply problems, population growth has the role of determining the demand for water and water consumption.
 As the population grows, the demand for water also grows.
+This demand pressure on water supply comes with land-related challenges.
+For example, the development of megacities, such as Tokyo, requires that space availability and related resource supply, including water supply, match the needs of the urban population.

 In the United States, urban and industrial centers have the highest demand for water.
 These areas are also the ones most at risk of water shortage.
 In China, Beijing is experiencing a rapid increase in consumer demand for water because of high population growth, especially due to internal migration.
 Thus, as population grows, the stress on the water supply increases.
 This condition leads to shortages in the supply of clean and fresh water.